brightmart/text_classification/README.md

 -------------------------------------------------------------------------

 1) fastText
 2) TextCNN
-3) TextRNN
+3) Bert:Pre-training of Deep Bidirectional Transformers for Language Understanding
-4) RCNN
+4) TextRNN
-5) Hierarchical Attention Network
+5) RCNN
-6) seq2seq with attention
+6) Hierarchical Attention Network
-7) Transformer("Attend Is All You Need")
+7) seq2seq with attention
-8) Dynamic Memory Network
+8) Transformer("Attend Is All You Need")
-9) EntityNetwork:tracking state of the world
+9) Dynamic Memory Network
-10) Bert: Pre-training of Deep Bidirectional Transformers for Language Understanding
+10) EntityNetwork:tracking state of the world
 11) Ensemble models
 12) Boosting: